chanrl/RedditScammerDetector/README.md

 # Summary

 Flask app for a Reddit scammer detector.
 Initial results showed promise, but still requires more work before public use.
-Check out my [Medium Post](https://medium.com/p/1bdc024c8d69/) for a detailed summary of my investigation and findings!
+Check out my [Medium post](https://medium.com/p/1bdc024c8d69/) for a detailed analysis of my investigation and findings!

 ## Directory